Male infertility is the inability of a man to successfully fertilize a woman’s egg.

 - Shrinking of the testes

-It is important to note that varicocele does not always produce these signs, though male fertility tests can discover the source of obstruction.
+It is important to note that varicocele does not always produce these signs, though male fertility tests (such as Scrotal Ultrasound Scan) can discover the source of obstruction.

 Varicocele and Fertility Problems